 You don’t want to be driving around a brightly colored BOV that will garner attention.
 You’ll want something in a dark tone to keep things on the down low.

 The automotive industry is ripe with hundreds of great cars available for sale.
-But for a BOV, we have to get the best of the best.
+But when it comes to a BOV, you have to get the best of the best.

-Here are some of our top picks for BOVs this 2021:
+Here are some of our picks for the best bug out vehicles for 2023:

 Some things we love about the Earthroamer: